| Event | 2024-25 Philippines Master Ball League VG Division |

 Paul Oliver Bautista

-The ruleset is VGC Regulation Set G, and it is played using open team lists including Natures.
+The ruleset is VGC Regulation Set G, and it is played using open team lists.
+Contrary to previous tournaments in the Philippines, this time the open team lists do not include the Natures.

 A little bit of history